sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 **S**mall **C**omputer-**S**ystems **I**nterface.
 A controller to which devices are connected (cfr. motherboards in personal computers, or extendable circuit boards such as the raspberry pi).

+### Service Oriented Architecture

+Commonly abbreviated as: `SOA`
+An architectural approach in which applications make use of services available in the network.
+In this architecture, services are provided to form applications, through a network call (over the internet).
+It uses common communication standards to speed up and streamline the service integrations in applications.
+Each service in SOA is a complete business function in itself

 ### Shells

 User interfaces are known as "shells" on systems with mulltiple command interpreters.